rhinocratic/awol_calendar/README.md

 ```bash
 dotnet run
 ```
-This will open a browser window with a [Scalar](https://scalar.com/) UI, from where the API can be invoked.
+There is a [Scalar](https://scalar.com/) UI for the API at [http://localhost:5244/scalar/v1#tag/api](http://localhost:5244/scalar/v1#tag/api), from where the API can be invoked.

 ## Building and running the front end